gdscuiz/elevate/README.md

 Join us in our first Ideathon where you can brainstorm your ideas and turn them into projects.

-You can find the Event description [here](https://gdscuiz.github.io/elevate/events/innovate/), as well as the links of the event.
+You can find the Event description [here](https://gdscuiz.github.io/elevate/events/innovate/), as well as the link of the event.

 ![innovate](out/puml/innovate_roadmap/Innovate.svg)